FUB-HCC/ACE-Research-Library/wp-frontend/README.md

 This Readme is for installaion of Wordpress-Fontend.

-To run WordPress we recommend your host supports:
+To run WordPress is recommend your host supports:

     PHP version 5.6 or greater
     MySQL version 5.6 or greater OR MariaDB version 10.0 or greater